napulevola/napulevola-docs/content/Napulevola Docs/3. Operations Manual/Boeing/Boeing 737 NOP/Boeing 737 OM-B.md

 **Initial Data....................................................................................................................................................
 Set**
 - IDENT page:
-		`Verify that the MODEL is correct.
+		`Verify that the MODEL is correct.`
-		`Verify that the ENG RATING is correct.
+		`Verify that the ENG RATING is correct.`
-		`Verify that the navigation data base ACTIVE date range is current.
+		`Verify that the navigation data base ACTIVE date range is current.`

 - POS INIT page:
-		`Verify that the time is correct.
+		`Verify that the time is correct.`
 		`Enter the present position on the SET IRS POS line.
-Use the most accurate latitude and longitude.
+Use the most accurate latitude and longitude.`

 > [!caution]
 > During turnaround within an area of suspected or forecasted GPS SPOOFING events, perform a full IRS ALIGN Procedure and MANUALLY INSERT POS COORDINATES of relevant STAND/GATE POSITION (check PARK CHART on Navigraph, Lido or Similar available charts)

 **Navigation Data..........................................................................................................................................
 Set**
 - ROUTE page:
-		`Enter the ORIGIN.
+		`Enter the ORIGIN.`
-		`Enter the route.
+		`Enter the route.`
-		`Enter the FLIGHT NUMBER.
+		`Enter the FLIGHT NUMBER.`
-		`Activate and execute the route.
+		`Activate and execute the route.`

 - DEPARTURES page:
-		`Select the runway and departure routing.
+		`Select the runway and departure routing.`
-		`Execute the runway and departure routing.
+		`Execute the runway and departure routing.`

 - LEGS page:
-		`Verify the correct RNP for the departure as needed.
+		`Verify the correct RNP for the departure as needed.` `Verify that the route is correct on the RTE pages.
-		`Verify that the route is correct on the RTE pages.
-Check the LEGS pages as needed to ensure compliance with the flight plan.
+		`Check the LEGS pages as needed to ensure compliance with the flight plan.`

 **Performance Data.......................................................................................................................................
 Set**

 - PERF INIT page:
 	Enter the ZFW.
-		Verify that the FUEL on the CDU, the dispatch papers, and the fuel quantity indicators agree.
+		`Verify that the FUEL on the CDU, the dispatch papers, and the fuel quantity indicators agree.`

-		`If refueling is not complete, enter the PLAN trip fuel as needed.
+> [!note]
-		`Verify that the fuel is sufficient for flight.
+> If refueling is not complete, enter the PLAN trip fuel as needed.

-		Verify that the gross weight and cruise CG (GW/CRZ CG) on the CDU and the dispatch papers agree.
+		`Verify that the fuel is sufficient for flight.` `Verify that the gross weight and cruise CG (GW/CRZ CG) on the CDU and the dispatch papers agree.`

 - N1 LIMIT page:
 		`Enter or verify OAT.
 Confirm the OAT value is correct and reasonable for the ambient conditions.`